AzureIoTGBB/iot-edge-offline-dashboarding/docs/customize-sample-oee.md

 #### Modify publishedNodes.json file

  publishedNodes.json  file indicates OPC UA nodes to be monitored by OPC Publisher module.
-The file can be found at modules\opc-publisher folder.
+The file can be found at modules\opcpublisher folder.
 You may want to remove simulator as described above before moving forward.

 Add new node definitions including any security settings you have configured.
 Below sample uses "UseSecurity: false" setting which is not recommended in production environments.